 Top Facts About Circular Prestressing

-- Increased Efficiency: Prestressing allows for thinner and lighter concrete structures.
+- Increased Efficiency: Prestressing allows for thinner and lighter concrete structures, which are easier to handle and more cost-effective.

-- Historical Significance: Prestressed concrete was first used in the 1920s.
+- Historical Significance: Prestressed concrete was first used in the 1920s, revolutionizing the construction industry.

 What Are the Common Challenges in Circular Prestressing?